|Schedule by week||Information to cover|

 Separate speaker notes for group functions

-I recommend one of the text books in the syllabus, but a textbook is not required.
+I recommend one of the text books in the syllabus if you like having a textbook, but a textbook is not required.
 There is enough material on the web and in my notes that I decided to make the book a recommendation.
-Please note that many students have found it useful to have a copy of the text.
-I do recommend that you get one of these books or another book dealing with Oracle SQL (we are using version 11g or 12c this semester) as a reference.
-We will not do chapter by chapter coverage, the text gives you additional information on topics and a reference if you have questions.
+These books or another book dealing with Oracle SQL (we are using version 19c this semester) can be helpful as a reference.

-Downloading Be very careful when you install, Oracle leaves a lot of footprints that makes reinstalling very difficult.
+LOGIN INFORMATION:You can download Oracle, but that would not be my recommendation unless you are very experienced in complex downloads.
+Downloading - enterprise edition Be very careful when you install, Oracle leaves a lot of footprints that makes reinstalling very difficult.